b3j0f/syr/README.rst

 Conclusion
 ----------

-I learned this problem is incredibly hard and we don't have tools to solve it.
+I heared this problem was incredibly hard and we don't have tools to solve it.
 What I want to say is, if you don't understand the problem, simplify it.
 That's all !